alessandroNarcisi96/MailCustomerCustomerSegmentation/README.md

   <img src="https://github.com/alessandroNarcisi96/MailCustomerCustomerSegmentation/blob/master/images/PCA.png" alt="Sublime's custom image"/>
 </p>

-As we can see just 2 features are responsible of more than 75% of variance<br/>
+As we can see just 2 features are responsible for more than 75% of variance<br/>
 Let's train KNN again but this time by taking into account only these 2 features<br/>
 The result is :
 <p align="center">